 Khao San Road is one of the most infamous streets in Asia.
-I walked slowly through a hurricane of aggressive street vendors and choking clouds from mystery meat grills, while trying to dodge the crazy tuk-tuk drivers seemingly coming from nowhere.
+I walked slowly through a gauntlet of persistent street vendors, offering a wide range of questionable consequences.
+My eyes were clouded by the smoke coming from mystery meat offered by questionable street vendors, while I tried to dodge the crazy tuk-tuk drivers seemingly coming from nowhere.

 A single kilometer of concrete road may not sound much, but this particular road is known as the epicenter of the backpacking world.
-Cheap hostels, internet cafes, suspicious restaurants and everything else is available everywhere I look.
-Food stalls with banana pancakes share space with a dodgy fellow selling bootlegs and shurikens.
+Cheap hostels, internet cafes, suspicious restaurants and everything else available everywhere I looked.
+Food stalls with banana pancakes share space with a dodgy fellow selling bootlegs and shurikens, embraced by the scent of sizzling satay hanging thick in the air.

 And this is just the main road.
 Even more dodgy parlors can be found in the nearby alleys, drawing the young crowd with a few Baht in their pockets.
 It’s said that the area irrevocably changed after the movie release of The Beach a few years ago, but it still feels shady enough for me.